texm/up-app-kaios/README.md

 # Upbank KaiOS app

-This is a basic (read-only) KaiOS app for Up Bank, using the v1 API.
+This is a read-only KaiOS app for [Up Bank](https://up.com.au), using the v1 API.
 You can browse your transactions, available spending balance, and balance in savers.

 ## Get started